Our mission is “Maize and wheat science for improved livelihoods.”

-Our vision is for a world with healthier and more prosperous people — free from global food crises — and more resilient agri-food systems.
+We envision a world with healthier and more prosperous people — free from the threat of global food crises — and with more resilient agri-food systems.

 Maize and wheat feed the world

-Together, these two crops sustain billions of people worldwide, and the systems within which they grow cover 400 million hectares of land.
-That’s approximately 25 percent of total land under cultivation.
-Maize and wheat generate nearly $50 billion in trade each year.
+Together, these two crops sustain billions of people worldwide, generate nearly $50 billion in trade each year, and cover 400 million hectares of land.
+That’s approximately one quarter of the world’s cultivated farmland.

-By improving maize and wheat systems, CIMMYT helps to tackle global challenges including food and nutritional insecurity, environmental degradation, economic development, population growth and climate change.
+CIMMYT’s maize and wheat research addresses challenges encountered by low-income farmers in the developing world including food and nutritional insecurity, environmental degradation, economic development, population growth and climate change.

 Science for improved livelihoods

-CIMMYT believes in a systems approach to tackle large-scale problems.
-This means using science to address challenges in the wider agri-food system.
-Developing countries have received the greatest benefits from CIMMYT’s improved varieties and agricultural technologies.
-90 percent of our work relates to climate change adaptation and mitigation.
-Our Annual Reports describe our most recent innovations and achievements.
+Low- and middle-income countries have received the greatest benefits from CIMMYT’s improved varieties and agricultural technologies.
+90% of our work relates to climate change adaptation and mitigation.

-Return on investment: CIMMYT’s efforts generate $3.5-4 billion USD each year in terms of increased maize and wheat output.
+Return on investment: CIMMYT’s work generates $3.5-4 billion each year in terms of greater benefits to farmers and consumers.

-We acknowledge the generous support of our funders, who sustain CIMMYT’s efforts and innovations.
+We are extremely grateful for the generous support of our funders, who sustain CIMMYT’s efforts and innovations.